-The Hood College social work program prepares students for practice with diverse client groups across the life span.
-Because of the growing number of older adults who will need social services in the 21st century, Hood College social work students graduate with basic competencies needed to practice with older adults, regardless of the social work field of practice in which they plan to work.
+The social work field experience prepares students for practice with diverse client groups across the life span.
+Because of the growing number of older adults who will need social services in the 21st century, Hood College social work students graduate with basic competencies needed to practice with populations of all ages, regardless of the social work field of practice in which they plan to work.

 The social work major is based on a foundation in the liberal arts.
 Both the classroom and the field components of the program are designed to prepare the student for entry-level generalist social work practice and graduate study in social work.
 The Council on Social Work Education's Educational Policy and Accreditation Statements (EPAS) are available here.